-Avocado also is known as alligator pear, is technically a fruit and used traditionally with savory dishes due to its high-fat content and creamy texture.
+Did you know avocados are also known as alligator pears?
+The avocado is technically a fruit and is used traditionally with savory dishes due to its high-fat content and creamy texture.

-Avocados are lime green/yellow when sliced in half and contain one large seed.
-Avocados are cultivated in many varieties, in the states we’re most familiar with California or Florida types.
-These fruits are truly a beauty and “superfood” due to their vitamin E, fiber, and healthy fat content.
+The flesh of the avocado is light green and has one large seed in the center.
+Avocados come in many varieties, but in the US we’re most familiar with California or Florida varieties.
+These fruits are frequently referred to as a “superfood” due to their vitamin E, fiber, and healthy fat content!

 Nutrient Breakdown of Avocados:

-After slicing an avocado in half, squeeze fresh lemon or lime juice and wrap tightly in a wrap to keep the avocado from oxidizing quickly (store in the fridge).
+After slicing an avocado in half, squeeze fresh lemon or lime juice and wrap tightly in a wrap or store in an airtight container with a cut open onion to keep the avocado from oxidizing quickly (turning brown)!

 If you have a latex allergy, avocados are one of those fruits (as are bananas and kiwis) that contain compounds that are associated with a latex-fruit syndrome, a cross-reaction.
 If you have a latex allergy, be mindful and cautious when eating these fruits you may have a reaction such as itchy throat/mouth/nose/ears, hives, or stomach issues.